invertedv/testGo/docs/index.md

 ## A Self-Service Program to Build Mortgage Models

-goMortgage is an app that is geared to building mortgage forecasting models.  goMortgage can both build the modeling data set and the model.
+goMortgage is an app that builds mortgage forecasting models.  goMortgage can both build the modeling dataset and the model.

 What aspects of mortgage performance can be modeled?
 Really, anything you can think of.
 The software is agnostic about its target.
 The example scripts include models to forecast: